Riouken/cTab/README.md

 * Message receive notification has been made a lot less intrusive, both visually (now a small white envelope icon on the right side of the screen) and audibly (a humming sound similar to that of a mobile phone vibrating)
 * The "delete messages" function will now only delete selected messages (instead of all)
 * Added "small" version to Android interface, so you can now keep it visible while navigating
-* Reworked Tablet user interface
+* Reworked Tablet user interface, switching modes feels a lot more natural now
 * Reworked UAV camera positions, gunner and driver camera will now reflect what the UAV gunner and driver actually sees.
 Gunner camera now uses FLIR (white/hot) mode.
 * Lists of UAVs and helmet cameras are now alphabetically sorted
 * Reworked helmet "full-screen" view to only occupy the whole screen of the Tablet instead of the whole screen